CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T003-SBS.md

 ```
 ## Configure an Azure DevOps Pipeline

-1. Navigate to your Azure DevOps( https://dev.azure.com ) Project  that was created in the first Step, and create a new Pipeline.
+1. Navigate to your Azure DevOps( https://dev.azure.com ) Project that was created in the first step, and create a new Pipeline.

 ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/NewPipeline.png)